dorothyzh/MethylXcan/README.md

 #### c) me_dataset.txt
-   One tab delimited DNA methylation dataset, containing CpG probe and its methylation values(normalized if it is microarray data, beta values are required) from different samples.
+   One tab-delimited DNA methylation dataset, containing CpG probes and their methylation values (normalized if it is microarray data, beta values are required) from different samples.

        Hybridization REF       TWPID5259       TWPID8404       TWPID2116...
        cg00240178      0.36676 0.38544 0.30756...